hugdora/Docker-Workshop/Containerize-Application.md

 * Created a Dockerfile
 * Built a Docker image
 * Run a container
-* Accessed your application in the browser
+* Accessed application in the browser

 ---
 ## Related Documentation